Citrix Virtual Apps and Desktops

 A catalog isn’t created from an image definition, but from the image versions that are created based on the image definition.

 Image version: Image versions manage versionings for the image definition.
 An image definition can have multiple image versions.
 Use the image versions as prepared images to create or update a catalog.
+You can share the image versions across hosting units within the same host connection in Azure and VMware virtualization environments.

 Alternatively, if you want to use PowerShell commands to create a provisioning scheme to create or update a catalog, then you must create a prepared image version spec based on the master image version spec as needed for your environment.
+You can also share the prepared image version spec with another hosting unit within the same hosting connection.

 Requirement